Submit an abstract

 Submitting author/presenting author: If the submitting author is not also the presenting author, the submitting author is responsible for informing the presenting author of all communications received regarding the abstract.

-Presenting author registration: The presenting author must be registered by 27 September 2021.
-If the presenting author is not registered by 27 September 2021, their abstract will be REMOVED from the programme.
+Presenting author registration: The presenting author must be registered by 27 October 2021.
+If the presenting author is not registered by this date, their abstract will be REMOVED from the programme.

 Number of submissions: There can only be ONE presenting author per abstract.
 The same abstract CANNOT be submitted multiple times by listing different presenting authors.
 An author may submit an unlimited number of abstracts.